gravitational/workshop/docker.md

 total 0
 ```

 What if we want to expose one or more directories inside a container?
-To do so the option `-v/--volume` mounts must be used as shown in the following example:
+To do so the option `-v/--volume` must be used as shown in the following example:

 ```
 $ docker run -v $(pwd):/home busybox ls -l /home